Header link June 22, 2020

 Floodplains and the Central Valley

-California’s Department of Water Resources has a Central Valley Flood Protection Plan in place, which is considered a crucial first step in re-assessing how floods are channeled through the Sacramento-San Joaquin river systems.
-The Flood Plan is a 25-year, $17 billion blueprint that includes the acquisition of as much as 40,000 acres of land to accommodate flood waters as they drain from the Sacramento and San Joaquin river watersheds.
+California’s Department of Water Resources has a Central Valley Flood Protection Plan, a crucial first step in re-assessing how floods are channeled through the Sacramento-San Joaquin river systems.
+The 25-year, $17 billion blueprint includes the acquisition of up to 40,000 acres of land to accommodate flood waters as they drain from the Sacramento and San Joaquin river watersheds.

 • Print-friendly